 Leadenhall Market and Borough Market may not have been the only locations for Diagon Alley or Knock Turn Alley.
 The more likely inspiration, and most often cited, is Cecil Court.
-It’s a charming street next to the Wyndham’s Theatre.
+It’s a charming street next to the Wyndham’s Theatre (near Leicester Square tube station).
 You’ll find shops selling theatrical memorabilia, maps, first edition children’s books and there’s even a magic shop.

 Diagon Alley could also be Goodwin’s Court across the road.
 It’s hidden away in the busy West End.
-The Southern side of the court dates back to the 17th Century.
+The south side of the court dates back to the 17th-century.
 Andy’s insider tip is that there’s a great Italian restaurant called Giovanni’s there too.

 The Knight Bus comes to a sudden stop to let an old lady with a zimmer frame cross over the road right here.
 This scene was in Harry Potter and the Prisoner of Azkaban.